Mississippi executes man for rape, murder of teen girl

 Associated Press/Report for America

 PARCHMAN, Miss.
-(AP) — A man who pleaded guilty to raping and killing a 16-year-old girl was put to death by lethal injection in Mississippi on Wednesday, becoming the second inmate executed in the state in 10 years.
+(AP) — A man who raped and killed a 16-year-old girl in Mississippi was put to death by lethal injection on Wednesday, becoming the second inmate executed in the state in 10 years.

-A coroner pronounced Thomas Edwin Loden Jr., 58, dead at 6:12 p.m. at the Mississippi State Penitentiary at Parchman.
-The manner of death had been the subject of Loden’s final attempt to stave off the execution.
+Thomas Edwin Loden Jr., 58, was pronounced dead at 6:12 p.m. by Sunflower County Coroner Heather Burton.
+He’d been on death row since 2001, when he pleaded guilty to capital murder, rape and four counts of sexual battery against Leesa Marie Gray.
+She was stranded with a flat tire in June 2000 when Loden forced her into his van.

+Gray’s mother, Wanda Farris, attended the execution at the Mississippi State Penitentiary at Parchman, about 130 miles (210 kilometers) north of the capital, Jackson.
+Mississippi’s most recent execution was in November 2021.

-Loden wore a red prison jumpsuit and was covered by a white sheet during the execution.
+During the execution, Loden wore a red prison jumpsuit and was covered by a white sheet.
 Brown leather straps held him down on a gurney.

 Before the injection started, Loden said he was “deeply remorseful.”